-For salmon trolling in conditions like Buoy 10, Willapa Bay or Johns River where you are using a diver or cannonball sinker, it has been found that the rod needs to be mounted low (parallel with the water or slightly higher) pointing sternward at about a 45 degree angle as seen in the LH photo below.
+For salmon trolling in conditions like Buoy 10, Willapa Bay or Johns River in Washington or Tillamook Bay in Oregon, where you are using a diver or cannonball sinker, it has been found that the rod needs to be mounted low (parallel with the water or slightly higher) pointing sternward at about a 45 degree angle as seen in the LH photo below.

 Others may disagree with me here, saying that when the rod is higher and more straight out that this line spring gives the fish time to not feel the rod's resistance, then turn and get self hooked (maybe).
 However those fishers that do have a better hookup ratio, my bet is that they are making up the difference in the type and heavier power of the rod that they are using.
 Or they are concentrating on Coho which seem to be a more aggressive biter and usually get self hooked.

 Low mounted rod holders for normal trolling using longer rods & heavy sinkers

 |Here the rods are mounted high, with little tension on the rods, and at this line angle how much line do they need out to achieve any depth?|